Skip to Content

 Shape your pieces of clay into two blocks of roughly equal size.
 You can do this by simply dropping the clay onto your wedging table until it is in a block shape.

 The blocks don’t need to be exactly the same size.
-You may want to wedge a scrap of one clay with a larger amount of another.
-However, it’s a little easier to get started if they are somewhat similar in size.
+You may want to wedge a smaller amount of one clay with a larger amount of another.
+However, it’s a little easier to get started if they are similar in size.

 You can wedge small quantities together.
 However, stack and slam is also really good for wedging clay of quite large quantities.